-Psychiatrist can provide talk therapy on a limited basis however specialize is psychotropic medication management and prescription.
+Psychiatrists can provide talk therapy on a limited basis, but mostly specialize in psychotropic medication management and prescription.

-Research shows having one or the other for services is a good form or practice however the best results involve a combination of talk therapy and medication management.
+Research shows having one or the other for services is beneficial however, the best results involve a combination of talk therapy and medication management.

 What types of insurance do you take?

 We are paneled with Blue Cross Blue Shield, Subsets of Blue Cross Blue Shield, Cigna, United Healthcare, Optum, and Magellan.

 ‘I feel like something is wrong’ and how can I figure out if there is something wrong?’